 Academic materials required for each course are covered during regular theory hours.
 We also maintain library resources to enhance your education.
-These resources consist primarily of teaching DVDs, trade magazines and specialty books.
-You may review the resources available at designated areas in the COLLECTIV Academy upon request.
+You may review the resources available virtually in the COLLECTIV Academy app.

 STUDENT BENEFITS

 As part of our Academy experience, we provide a range of student services to support you in your education and to benefit you during your coursework.
 We make the following benefits available: